On the structure of complex spectra and eigenfunctions of transfer and Koopman operators: Introduction

 These ideas may be illustrated with the Lorenz equations, where an estimate of the transfer operator is constructed and the complex eigenvalue with largest magnitude is computed.
 The left panel of Figure \ref{fig:lorenz} displays the magnitude of the complex entries of the corresponding eigenvector on a blue colourscale, and the right panel shows the argument of the complex entries on a periodic colourscale.

 In this example, the argument of the eigenvalue associated with this complex eigenvector corresponds to a cycle of period $0.770$.
-This period is roughly half of the period of the lowest-period periodic orbit of the Lorenz equations (displayed in red in Figure \ref{fig:lorenz}(left)).
-We make this comparison to emphasise that we are \emph{not} aiming to detect single periodic orbits, but instead to capture large regions in phase space that revolve with an approximately constant period.
+This period is roughly half that of the lowest-period periodic orbit of the Lorenz equations, which loops once around each wing (displayed in red in Figure \ref{fig:lorenz}(left)).
+We make this comparison to emphasise that we are \emph{not} aiming to detect single periodic orbits, but instead to capture large regions in the state space that revolve with an approximately constant period.
 The eigenvector detects that the dominant cycle in the Lorenz system consists of wide bands on each wing that rotate around each wing with a period of roughly $0.770$.
-This duration happens to be approximately half of the period of the shortest periodic orbit, which loops once around each wing.
-The symmetry of the Lorenz equations under $(x,y,z)\mapsto (-x,-y,z)$, is reflected in the representation of the cycle in Figure \ref{fig:lorenz}(right); see \cite{FGLPS21} for details.
+The symmetry of the Lorenz equations under $(x,y,z)\mapsto (-x,-y,z)$, is reflected in the representation of the cycle in Figure \ref{fig:lorenz}(right): the cycle phase given by the argument respects this symmetry, see \cite{FGLPS21} for details.

 Our focus in this work is to provide a formal explanation for the behaviour of the spectrum and eigenfunctions of the transfer operator in the presence of coexisting cycles with different periods.
-Roughly speaking, eigenfunctions corresponding to cycles with distinct periods should have supports that are largely disjoint, because large overlaps would need to simultaneously rotate at two distinct speeds.
+Roughly speaking, \textit{eigenfunctions corresponding to cycles with distinct periods should have supports that are largely disjoint}, because large overlaps would need to simultaneously rotate at two distinct speeds.
 Our formal analysis concentrates on a mathematical model with multiple coexisting cycles, acting on a discrete collection of circles, between which trajectories may randomly jump under the influence of noise.
-Our phase space $M$ is the union of $N$ circles: $M=\{1,\ldots,N\}\times \mathbb{S}^1$, which we view as a cylinder that has been discretised along its central axis.
-The dynamics on the $j^{\rm th}$ circular band of the discretised cylinder is a rotation with speed $\alpha_j$.
-We are particularly interested in the case where several neighbouring circular fibres rotate with the same speed; see Figure \ref{fig:model}.
+Our state space $M$ is the union of $N$ circles: $M:=\{1,\ldots,N\}\times \mathbb{S}^1$, which we view as a cylinder that has been discretised along its central axis.
+The dynamics on the $j^{\rm th}$ circular band of the discretised cylinder is a rotation with speed $\alpha_j$; see Figure \ref{fig:model}.

+We are particularly interested in the case where several neighbouring circular fibres rotate with the same speed, as in Figure \ref{fig:model33}.

 The dynamics on these groups of fibres model bands of fluid rotating with a common speed.